-The responsible administrator for this section is the Office of Student Affairs.
-The Office of Student Affairs has approval authority.
+The responsible administrator for this section is Student Affairs.
+Student Affairs has approval authority.

 Amherst College has defined the following terms below in addition to the terms found in Sections 2, 3, 12, 13, 24, and 25.

-Adjudication: The informal or formal process through which the College resolves conflict that occurs within the Amherst community.
-See Sections 12, The Community Standards Adjudication Process, and 13, The Sexual Misconduct Adjudication Process, for additional information about adjudication.
+Adjudication: The process through which the College resolves conflict that occurs within the Amherst community.

 Athletics Team: An athletic team includes any of the teams recognized by the Department of Physical Education and Athletics and any intramural sports organization.

-College Council: The College Council is the body to approve and determine policy in three areas: extracurricular faculty-student relations, the review of recommendations involving the Statement of Intellectual Responsibility, and social regulations for student residential and social life.
+College Council: College Council is the body to approve and determine policy in three areas: extracurricular faculty-student relations, the review of recommendations involving academic integrity, and social regulations for student residential and social life.
 In addition, the College Council possesses power to make recommendations concerning a wide range of subjects that touch the joint interests of students, faculty, and administration.

-Conflict Resolution Processes: These processes include mediation, the Community Standards Adjudication Process, and the Sexual Misconduct Adjudication Process.
+Conflict Resolution Processes: These processes include Adaptable Conflict Resolutions, Community Standards Adjudication Process, and the Interim Title IX Grievance Process.

 Disparagement: A verbal or written act that belittles, brings discredit to, or reproach upon another.